leekayden/kaydencms-v3/wp-content/plugins/akismet/readme.txt

 Stable tag: 4.2.4
 License: GPLv2 or later

 The best anti-spam protection to block spam comments and spam in a contact form.
-The most trusted antispam solution for WordPress and WooCommerce.
+The most trusted antispam solution for kaydenCMS and WooCommerce.

 == Description ==